Management Co. Ltd. Kotak Securities Ltd.

 Though the tenor of the bond is 8 years, early encashment/redemption of the bond is allowed after fifth year from the date of issue on coupon payment dates.
 The bond will be tradable on Exchanges, if held in demat form.
 It can also be transferred to any other eligible investor.

-In case of premature redemption, investors can approach the concerned bank/SHCIL offices/Post Office/ National Stock Exchange of India Ltd./Bombay Stock Exchange Ltd./agent thirty days before the coupon payment date.
-Request for premature redemption can only be entertained if the investor approaches the concerned bank/post office/Stock Exchange at least one day before the coupon payment date.
+In case of premature redemption, investors can approach the concerned bank/SHCIL offices/Post Office/agent thirty days before the coupon payment date.
+Request for premature redemption can only be entertained if the investor approaches the concerned bank/post office at least one day before the coupon payment date.
 The proceeds will be credited to the customer's bank account provided at the time of applying for the bond.

 Yes, these securities are eligible to be used as collateral for loans from banks, financial Institutions and Non-Banking Financial Companies (NBFC).
 The Loan to Value ratio will be the same as applicable to ordinary gold loan prescribed by RBI from time to time.